ElvenTools/elven-tools-website/src/docs/recipes.md

 There are three endpoints and commands which help with that.
 First you would need to have the listof addresses.

-Then you need a file called `allowlist.json` in the `sc/nft-minter` directory.
+Then you need a file called `allowlist.json` in the root directory.
 It should have the list of addresses in such a form:

 ```json
 [